Supply Chain Analysis:

 In case you want to see what could happen and get useful pieces of advice on what to do if future scenarios come to life.
 This method will help out.
 In other words, you will be advised what to do according to what the method predicts to happen in the future, based on the acquired data.

 This supply chain analysis method is good to use when you want to see how the supply chain is performing.
 Just do have in mind that there are several metrics and each of them provides a different type of information.
 So, you need to decide which metrics are most useful and relevant to your business, so you can keep an eye on those in particular.

 This is a more complex form of chain analysis, as it utilizes several methods in the same framework so that the business owner can take the best decisions.
 Thus, a hierarchy of objectives is used, together with mathematical equations and simulations that should present.
 Hypothetically, what could be possible if certain conditions are met.

 With the help of these supply chain analysis method and models, you will be able to take a closer look at how a supply chain evolves and performs.
 Of course, you need to find the best method that works in the case of your particular supply chain and not be afraid to adjust these methods.
 But only if you realize that the obtain results are not as detailed as expected.
 As you can see, there is the situation in which hybrid methods were utilized in order to take as many advantages as possible from several methods at the same time.
-Supply chain management analysis is discussed in more details in the logistics certification, supply chain certification, and mba supply chain management programs.
-These programs are offerd 100% online by AIMS’ Institute of Supply Chain Management.
+Supply chain management analysis is discussed in more details in the logistics certification, and supply chain certification.
+These programs are offered 100% online by AIMS’ institute of supply chain management.